22/09/2017 0 Comments

 Train your dog to “leave it” when ordered to do so.

-Visit Brimley-Lawrence Animal Clinic For a Walk-In Appointment If Your Dog Is Experiencing Discomfort
+Visit Our Animal Clinics for a Walk-In Appointment If Your Dog Is Experiencing Discomfort

 If your dog cannot be trained not to eat wood, then consider having him muzzled when outdoors.
 When he’s in your own yard, the best scenario would be to have a gated area for him clear of any debris.
 If you suspect that your dog may have eaten anything that may be causing pain and/or discomfort then do not hesitate to contact your local animal clinic.
-The local Toronto vets at the Brimley Lawrence Animal Clinic are always waiting to help, often helping clients who visit us from Scarborough as well.
+The local Toronto vets at the Brimley-Lawrence and Bellamy-Lawrence are always waiting to help, often helping clients who visit us from Scarborough as well.